 Are neobanks safe?

-Since neobanks are fairly new and different from many traditional banks, you might wonder whether they’re safe.
+Since neobanks are fairly new and different from traditional banking, you might wonder whether they’re safe.
 Fortunately, most of them are very safe because they operate within a regulated market.

 These financial institutions typically work with U.S. banks to offer FDIC-insured accounts, which protect your money from potential bank failures and the losses that come with them.
 To help determine if a neobank is safe, check out their ratings and reviews on reputable websites like the Better Business Bureau (BBB).

 To further explain neobanks and their modern spin on traditional banking, let’s take a closer look at how they differ from traditional banks.

 Neobanks operate without physical branches.
 To take advantage of their offerings, you’ll likely need to download an app and provide some personal information.

 While you can expect fewer banking and credit products than you’d find with traditional banking, you’ll reap the benefits of lower fees and extras that improve the overall banking experience.

 Some neobanks have decided to expand their lineup of products and services to create more of a one-stop-shop you’d get from a traditional bank.
 Since most neobanks don’t earn money from lending, like incumbent banks, their business model depends on interchange fees or transaction fees, which usually come from debit cards.
 They might also charge for premium accounts and extra features.